QianGroupUofT/QianGroupUofT.github.io/_pages/publications.md

 # Publications
 Only refereed journal publications are included here.
-For a full list, please see <href='https://scholar.google.ca/citations?user=sLHyO1wAAAAJ&hl=en'>GoogleScholar</a>.
+For a full list, please see <a href='https://scholar.google.ca/citations?user=sLHyO1wAAAAJ&hl=en'>GoogleScholar</a>.

 ### Categories:
 QE - Quantum Entanglement

 QC - Quantum Communication

 SM - Sensing and Metrology

 NL - Nonlinear Optics

 O  - Other